47% of an ad’s value is used up within the first 3 seconds.

 - Campaign management

-- Landing Pages on your website — If the ad directs people to your website, the ad needs a dedicated landing page that continues to buyer’s journey.
-These pages must be fast and mobile friendly to get results.
+- Landing Pages on your website – If the ad directs people to your website, the ad needs a dedicated landing page that continues the buyer’s journey.
+These pages must be fast and mobile-friendly to get results.

-To explore the options, we’ll look at 5 types of Facebook ads to consider with their benefits at various stages of your customer’s journey.
+To explore the options, we’ll look at 5 Facebook ad types to consider with their benefits at various stages of your customer’s journey.